Kungbib/frontend-guide/README.md

 Guide in [Swedish](https://github.com/Kungbib/frontend-guide/blob/master/README-sv.md).

-This document contains guidelines for developing UI in apps and services at the National Library of Sweden.
-The purpose of these guidelines are to:
+This repo contains guidelines and stylesheets for quickly setting up UI in apps and services at the National Library of Sweden.

-- keep code _maintainable_ and help developers understand each other's code
-- support the development of _reusable_ UI components.
-- support the development of UI that is _accessible_.
-- reduce the risk of UI "breaking" when changes are made.

 ## Conventions, tech and tools
 **Tech**